-The Inca Trail is available for all those who want to enjoy the adventure of traveling the roads of the ancient Incas, however you need to have knowledge about some useful information on the route.
+The Inca Trail is available to all those who want to enjoy the adventure of traveling the ancestral paths of the Incas; however, it is necessary to have knowledge of some useful information about the route.

-The Inca Trail is one of the most popular treks in the world, the walk starts in the Sacred Valley and ends in Machu Picchu one of the wonders of the world.
+The Inca Trail is one of the most visited treks in the world, the walk begins in the Sacred Valley and ends in Machu Picchu, one of the seven wonders of the world.

-Classic Inca Trail 4 Days / 3 Nights that begins at Piscakucho – 2800 m; the highest point is Warmiwañusca – Dead Woman’s Pass – 4200m.
-The first and third day walking about 7-8 hours (including lunch hours and stops).
-The last day you walk about two hours to get to Machu Picchu and finally make the visit..
+Classic Inca Trail of 4 Days / 3 Nights that begins in Piscacucho – 2800 masl; the highest point is Warmiwañusca – Dead Woman Pass – 4200 meters above sea level.
+The first and third day you walk approximately 7 to 8 hours (includes lunch hours and stops).
+The last day you walk 2 hours until you reach Machu Picchu and finally visit the Inca City.

-The other is Short Inca Trail 2 Days / 1 Night that begins at Chachabamba – 2250 m; the highest point is the Intipunku – 2720 meters, the walk is 8 hours, only the first day including lunch time and breaks.
-The second day will be exclusively for visiting Machu Picchu.
+The other is Short Inca Trail of 2 Days / 1 Night starts in Chachabamba – 2250 masl; the highest point is Intipunku – 2720 masl, the walk will take approximately 8 hours, only the first day including lunch time and breaks.
+The second day will be exclusively to visit Machu Picchu.

 Who can do the Inca Trail?

-At what age is appropriate to do the Inca Trail?
+At what age is it appropriate to do the Inca Trail?

-Should I have experience to do the Inca Trail?
+Do I have to have experience to do the Inca Trail?

-No experience is necessary in mountain hiking only be in good physical condition and healthy in a way that allows you walking a maximum of 8 hours per day.
+It is not necessary to have experience in walking, just be in good physical condition and be healthy, in such a way that they allow you to walk a maximum of 8 hours per day.

-Note: This guide will carry an oxygen bottle and a basic kit which may be used if necessary.
+Note: The guide of the walk will carry an oxygen bottle and a basic first-aid kit that can be used if necessary.

 By Inca Trail Machu Picchu - Last updated, 05-03-2021